jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 `rsync --info=progress2 -a evaler@betzy.sigma2.no:/cluster/work/users/evaler  /mnt/c/Users/evaler/model_output`
 Done 2025-07-11, make another backup before end of August!

-Maybe adjust grazing intensity ?
-Check if numbers are averaged before comparison.
+Check if biomass numbers are averaged before comparison.
 Observed: 0.085 kg/m2

+- check which model files have been changes and copy to model_modifications!
+- download outputs, upload to zenodo